The Blue Badge scheme is open to individuals as well as organisations that transport people on a regular basis that have

 We prosecute Blue Badge cheats under the Fraud Act which can result in substantial fines and even imprisonment.

 Theft of a Blue Badge must be reported to the police immediately.
-You can visit your local police station or call 0300 123 1212.
+You can visit your local police station or call the non-emergency number 101.
 The police will provide you with a crime reference number within two working days, which we need to verify the badge has been stolen.